ismailceylan/restorm/README.md

 ## Filtering Resources
 To list specific resources, we add filters with `where` method to accomplish this.

-It can be used in 3 possible scenarios.
-Let's examine them now.

-### Filtering Resource
 We can directly filter represented resources by models:

 ```js